salfel/sessionizer/README.md

 Sessionizer is a tool to search through your projects and create custom tmux sessions for each project.

+## Features
+Sessionizer has the following features:

+- Search through your projects and create custom tmux sessions for each project.
+- Keep track of the most used projects and order them accordingly.
+- Supports per-project configuration files.

 ## Installation

 You can install Sessionizer by running the following command: